 Introduction

-A lie detector test is a psycho-biological examination that uses computerized technology known as a Lie Detector or Polygraph to verify the authenticity of participants’ statements.
+A lie detector test is a psycho-biological examination that uses computerized technology, such as a Lie Detector or Polygraph, to verify the authenticity of participants’ statements.

 Dr. John Larson of the United States developed this procedure in 1921.
 It is predicated on the concept that when a person lies, there are changes in the body that may be adequately recorded.

-The polygraph specialist creates questionnaires based on documentation given by the IO and discussions with individual.
-The lie detector equipment captures changes in the autonomic nervous system in the subject’s body throughout testing, which serve as the foundation for detecting deception in the report.
+The polygraph specialist creates questionnaires based on documentation provided by the IO and discussions with individuals.
+The lie detector equipment captures changes in the autonomic nervous system in the subject’s body throughout testing, which serves as the foundation for detecting deception in the report.

 The lie detector measures the following autonomic nervous system activities in the form of graphs: